tarantool/doc/doc/reference/reference_lua/box_space.rst

         The space must be empty.
 The space must not be a system space.

         The expression must return true or false and should be deterministic.
-        The expresion may be any SQL (not Lua) expression containing field names, built-in function names, literals, and operators.
+        The expression may be any SQL (not Lua) expression containing field names, built-in function names, literals, and operators.
 Not subqueries.
         If a field name contains lower case characters, it must be enclosed in "double quotes".